 All projects inside our 3D virtual campus are team-based, which allows students to work with and learn from their peers as part of a team without having to relocate.
 The program is what we call spare-time / flex-time.

-The application process has opened up for a April 21st deadline - after which we regrettably can not accept late application because of the additional administrative workload it will create which will overload our limited staffing and thus jeopardize the program for those who did beat the deadline.
+The application process for the 5-week and 10-week tracks has opened up for a May 19th deadline - after which we regrettably can not accept late application because of the additional administrative workload it will create which will overload our limited staffing and thus jeopardize the program for those who did beat the deadline.

 Project Areas for High School Students

 Virtual Reality – work on an avatar team to develop virtual reality projects such as our Moon Base 2044, etc.

 NOTE: all students will begin by participating in a short “Virtual Reality Academy (VRA)” to gain working knowledge familiarity with DLG’s 3D virtual high school campus before beginning their selected project.